-We recorded \$9,131,294 in revenue for the year ended February 29, 2020, an increase of \$7,658,257 or 520%, compared to the year ended February 28, 2019.
-This increase resulted from an increase in revenue of \$680,277 and \$7,309,213 from our mobile recharge business and SMS business, offset in part by a decrease of \$331,233 from our gaming business.
-As previously disclosed, in June 2018, we paused our publishing and operating plans for existing games other projects and decided to re-focus the Company's resources on the mobile data business, which has produced higher levels of revenue for the Company.
+We recorded \$16,683,570 in revenue for the year ended February 28, 2021, an increase of \$7,552,276 or 83%, compared to the year ended February 29, 2020.
+This increase resulted from an increase in revenue of \$1,389,022, \$6,130,177 and \$33,077 from our Telecommunication Products & Services, SMS & MMS business and Big Data business, respectively.
 We principally earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
 Specifically, we earn a negotiated rebate amount from the telecommunications companies for all monies paid by consumers to those companies that we process.
 As we continue to develop our mobile recharge business, we expect that revenues will continue to grow.
-We also earned revenue during the most recently completed fiscal quarter from our newly acquired SMS texting service, which business only recently became a part of the Company.
-The Company expects and hopes that the SMS texting service business will continue to provide solid revenue for the Company in the future.
+Our SMS texting service grows substantially compare to last year when it was recently acquired.
+The growth will be expected to flourish further with the Company continuing putting prepayment to purchase large bulk of inventories to be resold to our increasing corporate clientele.
+We also earned revenue during the most recently completed fiscal year from our new venture on subscription plan acquisition and mobile phone sales.
+The Company expects and hopes that these product offering will continue to provide additional revenue for the Company in the future.
+During the last quarter of the fiscal year, our Big Data division secured a contract with Pacific Life Re, a global life reinsurance serving the insurance industry with comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal to apply new insights generated from our FingerMotion's predictive model to the traditional insurance industry.
+This division has since recorded revenue and we expect additional revenue from this division in the future.